Asya Karapetyan

 Application cannot be deleted notification

-It is prohibited to delete standard applications in a regular way due to the fact that the removal of built-in applications may damage the viability of the system.
+It is prohibited to delete system applications in a regular way due to the fact that the removal of built-in applications and system files may damage the viability of the system.
 Although you can download Safari or iTunes from the official Apple website, other important programs are not available to be restored.
 Apple doesn’t allow you to delete its necessary apps.

 This rule is extremely important for inexperienced users.
 However, if you are a computer geek and understand which default programs are safe to remove, you can do it via Terminal.